Updated: Apr 19, 2021

-In our Facebook Live series, Clips of Time, we are sharing a variety of historical topics using newspaper clippings as jumping off points.
-This week's Clips of Time is all about Hoover Carts.
+In our Facebook Live series, Clips of Time, we shared a variety of historical topics using newspaper clippings as jumping off points.
+This Clips of Time is all about Hoover Carts.
 Below is some background information and the newspaper clippings Melody read in this week's video in case you would like to read them yourself.

 If you have ever taken a field trip at the Tobacco Farm Life Museum you probably know that we talk about how the farmer made use of everything.
 Maybe it was the feed and flour sacks used for clothes or the fertilizer bags used as quilt backs.
 Maybe it was the horseshoes and rope reused for children’s games.
 It might have even been the way the families made use of every part of the animal during food processing.
 Or it might have been the handmade tools from other metal items on the farm.
 Whatever it was the farmers were known for getting the most use out of what they had.
 Necessity truly is the mother of invention.